Updated: Oct 14

-Once the water is hot, add the chocolate to the glass bowl that is over the hot water.
-Stir the chocolate frequently until is has completely melted.
+Once the water is hot, add the coconut oil to the glass bowl that is over the how water and let it melt.
+Place the chocolate in the bowl and stir frequently until is has completely melted.
 Turn off the heat but keep the pot and bowl on the stove.

 Add vanilla to the melted chocolate and stir.

-Fill half of the baking cups with chocolate so that it is covering the bottom of the baking cups.
+Drizzle melted chocolate into the baking cups so they are about 1/3 full and they are covering the bottom of the baking cups.

 Roll the almond butter mix into little balls that will fit into the baking cups.
 Flatten the balls a little and place on top of the chocolate in the baking cups, smooshing them into the chocolate a little.